-The only way to prevent or improve separation anxiety is to break the cycle where the anxiety begins (in block 1).
+The only way to prevent or improve separation anxiety is to break the cycle at where the anxiety begins (in block 1).
 “Dog starts feeling anxious” should be changed to something like “Dog doesn’t mind much”.

-So how do we do this?
+How do we do this?

-With the foundation set we can further simplify the plan by addressing the point where the anxiety starts, when the dog is left alone.
+With the foundation set, we can further simplify the plan by addressing the point, where the anxiety starts, when the dog is left alone.
 Here we pull from what we learned in “learning theory” to tackle this in up to four stages depending on the extent of the anxiety problem:

 Counter-Conditioning – This plan can be worked with a dog that is already showing signs of anxiety when left alone so we are changing the association to something good.
 It is basically the same plan as conditioning but we need to monitor to see if any progress.

-- Flooding – This is really a last resort when desensitizing just isn’t a realistic option for the owner’s schedule and there seems to be no progress being made.
+Flooding – This is really a last resort, when desensitizing just isn’t a realistic option for the owner’s schedule and there seems to be no progress being made.

-- Medication – In bad cases of separation anxiety, medication prescribed by a qualified veterinarian can help take the edge off enough to make progress, and then normally can be weaned off.
+Medication – In bad cases of separation anxiety, medication prescribed by a qualified veterinarian can help take the edge off enough to make progress, and then normally can be weaned off.
 If you are having trouble getting over the hump with your dog and have all your foundation in place, this can be a reasonable part of a severe separation anxiety case that requires anything more than counter-conditioning.

 Anxiety is below habitation on our chart because it is possible to have a dog that is not housebroken and anxiety free, but nearly impossible to housebreak a dog that is suffering from an anxiety problem.
 That is why these anxiety problems are always treated in a crate or other safe area to limit bad habits and damage while the owner is not present.